xjh19971/GPU-Smart-server/README.md

 # GPU-Smart-server: Server version for Interactive Automatic GPU Manager
 Inspired by GPU-Smart(https://github.com/yuhui-zh15/GPU-Smart), I create a server-client version to run the controller at background.

+Note: Currently, reserve_num in original repo is disabled.
+The time in running history only shows the waiting time instread of waiting time + running time
 ## Version 1.1

 ### Usage